 Note:

-For OPS-SAT there is an out-of-band agreement that the ground segment if by default subscribed to all events.
-So, although the operation is provided as-is in the ICD there is no applicable use case for the Ground Segment (see 5.1 Publish-Subscribe interaction pattern for information).
+For OPS-SAT there is an out-of-band agreement that the ground segment is by default subscribed to all events.
+So, although the operation is provided as-is in the ICD, its use-case from Ground Segment perspective is limited to listening to the published messages (see 6.2 for information).
+This behaviour should be described in the ICD.

 Archive service (Area COM)

-Not implemented in OBSW
+Not defined in SGICD.
+Not implemented in OBSW.

 Activity Tracking service (Area COM)